shopsys/shopsys/docs/introduction/faq-and-common-issues.md

 These groups are described in more detail in the article [How to Work with Products](../model/how-to-work-with-products.md).

 ## How calculated attributes work?
-Some attributes that are used on the Shopsys Framework are not set directly, but their value is automatically calculated based on other attributes.
+Some attributes that are used on the Shopsys Platform are not set directly, but their value is automatically calculated based on other attributes.
 For example, if a category of products does not have a name for a locale of the specific domain, this category will be automatically set as not visible on this domain.
 See more about calculated attributes in the article [How to Work with Products](../model/how-to-work-with-products.md).